AmeliaBigler/AB-Portfolio/README.md

 ## Description

-This developer portfolio website can be used by recruiters/hiring managers to learn more about me and view some of my deployed work.
+This developer portfolio can be used by recruiters/hiring managers to learn more about me and view some of my deployed work.

-The objective of this project was to link my deployed apps in a responsive app.
+The objective of this project was to link my deployed apps in a responsive website.

 ## Installation